SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

  iput aliceInWonderland/aliceInWonderland-IT.txt.utf-8 archive/
  ```
 3. Check sync-status

  ```
  irsync -r -l i:archive i:/bobZone/home/di4r-user1#aliceZone/archive
  /aliceZone/home/di4r-user1/archive/aliceInWonderland-IT.txt.utf-8   175251   N
  ```
 4. Synchronising and checking sync-status

  ```
  irsync -r i:archive i:/bobZone/home/di4r-user1#aliceZone/archive
  irsync -r -l i:archive i:/bobZone/home/di4r-user1#aliceZone/archive
  ```

  If you did not calculate the checksums for the source files, the sync-status needs some time to be updated.

 ### Metadata for remote data (5min)
-We created a nother copy of the *archive* collection at *bobZone* but we lost the link to the data at *aliceZone*.
+We created another copy of the *archive* collection at *bobZone* but we lost the link to the data at *aliceZone*.
-We will now have a loko at how we can use the iCAT metadat catalogues at *bobZone* and at *aliceZone* to link the data.
+We will now have a loko at how we can use the iCAT metadata catalogues at *bobZone* and at *aliceZone* to link the data.

 Recall, we can create metadata for iRODS data objects and collections on our home iRODS zone like this: